gilperopiola/go-rest-example/README.md

    make run-local
    ```

 The only potential issue you could have is the DB connection, but you'll fix it.
-I know.
+I know. 🌈

 ## Contributing and License

-I don't care.
+**I don't care**.
 Do what you will.
 I think there's a `LICENSE` file in here, who reads those anyways.

 ---

-[^1]: If you are aiming for a small or medium microservice, you should check out this repo's [v1.2.0](https://github.com/gilperopiola/go-rest-example/releases/tag/v1.2.0).

-# Thanks for reading! 🐿️
+# Thanks for your time! 🐿️